Laureian/Laureian/README.md

 - Deep JavaScript Foundations, v3 by Kyle Simpson
 - Complete Intro to React, v5 by Brian Holt

+#### 🔭 Currently watching
-🌱 Currently watching JavaScript: The Hard Parts of Object Oriented JavaScript
+- JavaScript: The Hard Parts of Object Oriented JavaScript
+- Intermediate React, v2 by Brian Holt

 <!--
 **Laureian/Laureian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.